PrasadP744/sso-integration/README.md

-##  Some basic commands and setup procedures are shadowed  here   like terraform init and appy and all assuming that you already know basic to  more than intermediate knowledge about prerequisites.
+##  Some basic commands and setup procedures are shadowed  here   like terraform init and apply and all assuming that you already know basic to  more than intermediate knowledge about prerequisites.

  ## Stacks :